Understanding how to grade a sports card is vital for both new collectors and grizzled veterans of the hobby.

 Corners

-A card that is considered "Gem Mint" must have four perfectly sharp corners and is a general standard across grading companies.
+A card considered “Gem Mint” must have four perfectly sharp corners, which is a general standard across grading companies.

-What you and I think might be perfect corners, might not cut the grade with PSA or SGC, as the graders are looking at the card under magnification to get a closer look at the card.
+What you and I think might be perfect corners might not cut the grade with PSA or SGC, as the graders are looking at the card under magnification to get a closer look.

 Any slight imperfection on one corner will move you down the grading scale, while multiple corner issues will move you even further down the scale.